signorrayan/postgres-python-crud-app/README.md

-# Contact-book-using-python-and-postgreSQL
+# Advanced-CRUD-App-using-python-and-postgreSQL

-#### an CLI program to save contacts using python and postgreSQL.
+#### an CLI program to manage people informations using python and postgreSQL.
 (Including Firstname, Lastname, Email, Phonenumber)\
-The Contact book based in authentication user, using python and Postgresql
+The App based on user authentication, using python and Postgresql

 .